 Audit and Standards Committee

-Tom Barr, Ian Clarkson, Peter McNamara, Margaret Munn, Robert Rae and Richard Wilkinson.
+Gordon Clarkson, Tom Barr, Ian Clarkson, Drew Duncan, Peter McNamara, Margaret Munn and Richard Wilkinson.

-I. Snodgrass, Chief Executive; I. T. Mackay, Assistant Chief Executive (Legal and Protective); A. Herbert, Assistant Chief Executive and I. Gibson, Chief Internal Auditor (Finance); and M. McKeown, Corporate and Democratic Support Officer (Chief Executive's).
+I. Snodgrass, Chief Executive; A. Herbert, Assistant Chief Executive (Finance); J. McKnight, Principal Officer CLD; M. Anderson and P. Shiach, Corporate and Democratic Support Officers (Chief Executive's).

 Also In Attendance